League-of-Foundry-Developers/foundry-vtt-types/CONTRIBUTING.md

 - What does this pull request implement?
 - What changes are made in this pull request?

-## Styleguides, General Guideline, and Common Patterns
+## Styleguides, General Guidelines, and Common Patterns

 ### Style

 We use [prettier](https://prettier.io/) to automatically format the code and have ESlint check for the correct formatting.
 This even runs automatically as a pre-commit hook so usually you don't have to care for much here.
-However, there is one Additional style guideline that prettier doesn't enforce for us:
+However, there is one additional style guideline that prettier doesn't enforce for us:

 In TSDoc comments, always make sure to align the `-` for all `@param`s.

-In very rare occasions, it is acceptable to disable prettier for a specific part of the code to improve the formatting manually, e.g. for deeply nested conditional type, which are just unreadable if we let prettier format them.
+In very rare occasions, it is acceptable to disable prettier for a specific part of the code to improve the formatting manually, e.g. for deeply nested conditional types, which are simply unreadable if we let prettier format them.
 See  [Prettier – Ignoring Code](https://prettier.io/docs/en/ignore.html#javascript) to find out how to do this.

 ### General Guidelines

 1. Try to match the source code of `foundry.js` (and other modules from 0.8.0 onwards) as closely as possible in your type definitions.
-In particular, the order of declaration should be exactly the same.
+In particular, the order of declarations should be exactly the same.
 This allows for easy side by side viewing of `foundry.js` and the type definitions, making the life of code reviewers much easier :)
-2. Try not to pollute the global namespace with custom types that are not declared by foundry itself (typedefs are ok and should be declared).
+2. Try not to pollute the global namespace with custom types that are not declared by foundry itself (typedefs from `foundry.js` should be declared).
 Instead use a namespace named like the related class and put your custom type in there.
 3. Every class has its own file.
 The files are structured by class hierarchy.
-Declarations for code that is not a class belongs directly in `foundry` folder.
+Declarations for code that is not a class belongs directly in the `foundry` folder.
 For 0.8.0 we are still figuring out how to structure things with respect to the namespaces / modules that are introduced.
 4. Utility types not defined in foundry belong in `types/utils.d.ts`
 5. Augments for libraries bundled with Foundry VTT belong in their corresponding file in `types/augments`.
 6. Write tests were applicable.
 Not everything needs to be tested, these are just type definitions after all.
 But in particular for complicated type definitions it makes a lot of sense to add tests.
 That way you can also verify for yourself that your type definitions are actually working as intended.